robertoachar/generator-oss-project/README.md

 This generator provides the following features:

 - **src** and **test** folder as a starter point to build your project.
+- **esm** as a simple, babel-less, bundle-less ECMAScript module loader.
 - **EditorConfig** to help you define and maintain consistent coding styles between different editors.
 - **ESLint** to provide a pluggable linting utility for JavaScript.
 - **Prettier** as an opinionated code formatter.